 At first glance, it’s a totally innocuous pitch to sell season tickets.
 A contemplative Ed Cooley is interrupted from humming Christmas tunes at his desk by a miniaturized Cooley, decked out in Santa gear, who somehow wordlessly reminds him to peer at some hockey highlights through the lens of a paranormal tree ornament.
 All well and good, nothing to see here.
 Upon closer examination, some sinister implications bubble to the surface.
 For example: Is mini-Cooley housed cozily in a snow globe, or is it more of a millennia-old spiritual prison constructed to keep humanity safe from his prehistoric bloodlust, a la The Keep?
 Cooley is initially dressed in run-of-the-mill coach garb, but when his psychedelic hockey highlight montage subsides, he grins suggestively at us, draped in the Santa outfit of his thimble-sized doppelgänger.
 What happened to Big-Cooley?
 Has some interloper summoned his malevolent double, thereby imprisoning Big-Cooley in the snow globe in his place?
 Can Bryce Cotton save the day?
 Can Evil-Cooley do something to speed up Vincent Council’s rehab?

 Kentucky native living and working in Washington, D.C.
-I write for RTC’s American Athletic Conference microsite in my spare time.
 Aside from college hoops, other sources of spiritual fulfillment include road trips, tacos, and bourbon.
 I try to incorporate all of them into my writing.